analog-anagram/CSSE-Senior-Project-Team-11/UI/UI-All-In-One/Assets/Assets/DropDown/README.md

            If hovered, then Extras Hovered is placed.
 If disabled, the extras disabled is placed There are 4 states: normal < pressed < hovered < diabled these correspond to the items that are placed each item suppercedes the ones on the left so the system is in the state furthest right that it can be.

+Unity Events:

+onValueChange(int): The index of the item that was selected.
+onDropClick: Called when the drop down box is clicked.
+onSelectClick: Called when an item is selected.
+onHover: Called when the dropdown box has an collider stay in it;
+onEnter: Called when the dropdown box has an collider enter in it;
+onExit: Called when the dropdown box has an collider exit in it;